 Ideabatic’s story started in late 2014, when founder Kitty Liao participated in a humanitarian hackathon at CERN and realised that there is a big problem across the world.

 According to the World Health Organisation (WHO), each year, 2-3 million children die of a vaccine-preventable disease and 19.5 million miss basic vaccinations.
 Up to 85% of the vaccines are spoiled before they reach their destination and at least $1 billion of resources are wasted every year.
-This is because the cold-chain in the last few miles of the delivery is broken.
-Last-mile journeys last up to 7 days on bikes, donkeys and canoes but current systems have freezing problems and last for only 8 hours.
+One of the major issues is that the cold-chain in the last few miles of the delivery is broken.
+Last-mile journeys can take from hours up to 7 days on bikes, donkeys and canoes but current carriers have freezing problems and last for only 8 hours when in use.

 As a low-temperature system expert, Kitty became determined to solve this problem.